1. Fill in the blanks:

 (e) Effects of deforestation on Earth:

 Deforestation leads to increased chances and occurrences of desertification, droughts and floods.
 Carbon Dioxide level in the earth’s atmosphere also increases which leads to global warming.
-Water cycle is disrupted and also there is an increased risk of natural calamities.
+The water cycle is disrupted and also there is an increased risk of natural calamities.

 Our Environment is slowly changed by the activities of deforestation, both directly and indirectly.
 Soil erosion, global warming, desertification, drought, greenhouse effect, floods and many other problems are caused only because of deforestation.
 Ultimately, the next generation will be facing the consequences of deforestation.